19hours/sg-statutes/Acts/Stamp Duties Act.md

 (a) must be incorporated for the primary purpose of acquiring and holding shares in other companies; and

-(b) must be —

-(i) where the date of the acquisition is during the period from 1st April 2010 to 16th February 2012 (both dates inclusive), directly and wholly owned by the acquiring company at the date of the acquisition; and
+(b) must be directly and wholly owned by the acquiring company at the date of the acquisition.

-(ii) where the date of the acquisition is during the period from 17th February 2012 to 31st March 2015 (both dates inclusive), wholly owned (whether directly or indirectly) by the acquiring company at the date of the acquisition.

-[Act 1 of 2013 wef 01/04/2010]

 (2A) No instrument referred to in subsection (1) shall be deemed to be duly stamped unless —